 Robin Sharma: I come from very humble beginnings.
 I grew up in a small town of about 2,500 people, no silver spoon in my mouth, didn’t really fit in.
 My grade five history teacher was one of the first people to see a spark of potential in me.
 Her name was Cora Greenaway, and she passed away a number of months ago.

 Fast-forward, I got a biology degree, and then I decided to go to law school, and not because I had a great passion for the law, but because I sort of got seduced by the hypnosis of society, which is if you become a doctor or lawyer, you’ll be successful and your life will work out.
 You know the program.

 Robin Sharma: So I did that.
 The only thing is… I became a successful litigation lawyer and I had a lot of nice material things, but I would wake up every morning and look at the person in the mirror, and I didn’t like the person looking back at me.

 I was successful in the world, but very empty inside.
-So I started my quest, and I started reading what makes great men great men, and what are their mindsets.
+So I started my quest, and I started reading about what makes great men great men, and what are their mindsets.

 I really transformed myself and I decided to write a book about my process and my journey.

 The book was called The Monk Who Sold His Ferrari.
 I self-published it in a 24-hour photo and copy shop.
 My mom was my editor.
 My father helped me sell it at public service clubs while I was still a lawyer.
 In the first seminar, 23 people attended.
 Twenty-one of them were my own family members, so I started from ground zero.
 The book The Monk Who Sold His Ferrari just exploded through word of mouth around the world.